Top reproductive university study reveals simple dietary secret that increased sperm count, motility and survivability in frozen semen!

-Smart dog breeders can learn from Horse, Swine and Cattle breeders who know about sperm count, sperm motility, and using frozen semen.
+Smart dog breeders can learn from horse and cattle breeders who know about sperm count, sperm motility, Omega 3, and using frozen semen.

-Texas A&M completed a 2006 double-blind study of two groups of stallions wherein one group was fed normally and the other group's feed was top-dressed with extra omega-3 fatty acids.
+Texas A&M University completed a double-blind 2006 study of two groups of stallions wherein one group was fed normally and the other group's feed was top-dressed with extra omega-3 fatty acids.

 The semen of both breeding groups was collected and frozen.
-Their semen was thawed in the exact manner as would happen if the semen was to be used for breeding.
-The stallions who were fed the omega-3 supplement showed a THREE-FOLD increase in sperm survivability and motility as compared to the semen from supplemented horses.
+Their semen was then thawed in the exact manner as would happen if the semen was to be used for breeding.
+The stallions that were fed the omega-3 supplement showed a THREE-FOLD increase in sperm survivability and motility as compared to the semen from non-supplemented horses.

 After a 14-day "washout period", the groups were reversed, so that the supplemented stallions went back to their normal feed and the non-supplemented stallions were given the extra omega-3s.
-The non-supplemented stallions returned to their normal (higher) sperm mortality rate, and the newly-supplemented stallions' semen showed the same increase in sperm motility and survivability as the first group had shown.
+The first group returned to their normal sperm mortality rate but the newly-supplemented stallions' semen showed the same increase in sperm motility and survivability as the first group had shown.

-There was no change in sperm viability in fresh sperm; only in sperm which had been frozen or chilled.
-Apparently, the additional omega-3s assist in protecting sperm from damage due to freezing.
+There was no change in sperm viability in fresh semen; only in that which had been frozen or chilled.
+It was apparent that the additional omega-3s assist in protecting sperm from damage due to freezing.

-This frozen sperm motility experiment was based on the fact that breeding boars have long been supplemented with omega-3 and omega-6 for this reason, and it seems to work with horses as well.
-Of course, dogs are neither hogs nor horses (although I must say, I think I've had dogs over the years that might qualify!), but those Derm-Caps you're giving for healthy skin and coat may be doing more for your boyz than you thought!
+The frozen sperm motility experiment was based on the fact that breeding boars have long been supplemented with omega-3 and omega-6 and study results indicate it works with horses as well.
+Of course, dogs are neither hogs nor horses but those Derm-Caps you're giving for healthy skin and coat may be doing more for your boyz than you thought!

-The article I read, "Stallions: Feeding for Breeding" was in the January 2006 edition of 'Practical Horseman', page 89, The research was done at Texas A&M; the PH article cited the source article from Texas A&M which was published in a peer-reviewed veterinary journal.
-I posted the research as a matter of passing interest, i.e., 'might this work for dogs as well?'
-(The Texas A&M experiment was only done with horses).
+The article "Stallions: Feeding for Breeding" was in the January 2006 edition of 'Practical Horseman', page 89, The research was done at Texas A&M and published in a peer-reviewed veterinary journal.

-Equine News also reported " supplementation with high levels of vitamins C and E, individually or together, has resulted in increased sperm output, concentration, and motility while decreasing numbers of dead or abnormal sperm in a number of species.
-Research in Germany and Russia reported improved semen quality when stallions were supplemented with vitamins A, D, and E. In humans, A and C supplementation reduced DNA fragmentation in sperm."
+Equally interesting, Equine News reported "supplementation with high levels of vitamins C and E, individually or together, has resulted in increased sperm output, concentration, and motility while decreasing numbers of dead or abnormal sperm in a number of species."

-And speaking of sperm, Craig White, DVM, M.S enlightens dog breeders about Speedy Sperm and elevating the bitch's hindquarters.
+Livestock breeders have seen amazing advances in reproduction technology.
+Fortunately some of that research has sifted down to canine reproduction.
+For authoritative information on canine semen and insemination applications, Craig White, DVM, M.S enlightens dog breeders about Speedy Sperm and elevating the bitch's hindquarters.